bgrg001/teched-201/README.md

 ## Class nine
 - if and else (game where you guess the number including ==, >,<)
+- Prompt asking question, appending input to list and rendering to front end
+- creating objects and assigning properties

 ## Class eleven
 - Form 1: Food database